New York appeals judge rejects Donald Trump’s request to delay his April 15 hush money trial

 In New York, judges can be sued over some judicial decisions under a state law known as Article 78.
 Trump has used the tactic before, including against the judge in his civil fraud case in an unsuccessful last-minute bid to delay that case last fall.

-In this case, he is accused of falsifying his company’s records to hide the nature of payments to his former lawyer and fixer Michael Cohen, who helped him bury negative stories during his 2016 campaign.
+In the hush-money criminal case, he is accused of falsifying his company’s records to hide the nature of payments to his former lawyer and fixer Michael Cohen, who helped him bury negative stories during his 2016 campaign.
 Cohen’s activities included paying porn actor Stormy Daniels $130,000 to suppress her claims of an extramarital sexual encounter with Trump years earlier.

 Trump pleaded not guilty last year to 34 felony counts of falsifying business records.
 He has denied having a sexual encounter with Daniels.
 His lawyers argue the payments to Cohen were legitimate legal expenses.

+As Trump’s lawyers stressed Monday that he was facing an unprecedented level of damaging publicity in Manhattan, they also referenced a decision issued by the state’s appellate court more than 25 years ago.

+In that case, the court agreed to move the trial of four New York City police officers charged with killing Amadou Diallo, an unarmed Guinean student, in the Bronx.
+Citing the “public clamor” in the city, the court agreed to move the trial to Albany, where the officers were ultimately acquitted.

-Trump’s move Monday is the latest escalation in his battles with Merchan.
+Trump’s move to the appeals court Monday is the latest escalation in his battles with Merchan.

-Trump assailed the judge on social media after he imposed a gag order last month barring Trump from making public statements about jurors, witnesses and others connected the case.
-After Trump’s complaints, Merchan expanded the gag order to include members of his own family.

 Last week, Trump renewed his request for the judge to step aside from the case, citing Merchan’s daughter’s work as the head of a firm whose clients have included his rival President Joe Biden, Vice President Kamala Harris and other Democrats.